Goal of Lab 4:

 RECORDING

-Generate a single sound file, “Lab4_SourceFilter.wav”, containing the vowel [ɛ] produced at three different pitches: low, mid & high.
+Record a single sound file, named “Lab4_SourceFilter.wav”, containing the vowel [ɛ] produced at three different pitches: low, mid & high.
 When recording this, try to get the biggest range in pitch you can (if you can’t remember how to record yourself, refer to Lab 1).

 INSTRUCTIONS